dangarts/docs/computer-science.md

 - Sorting Algorithms

 ### Databases and SQL
-- Overview
+- DB and SQL Overview
 - Relational Databases
-- Funcdamental SQL Commands
+- Fundamental SQL Commands
 - Operators in SELECT statements
 - JOIN statements

 ---

+## CS Fundamentals
+### CS Overview

+Lorem ipsum

+## Algorithms
-## Algorithm Overview
+### Algorithm Overview

-**Algorithms** is a sequence of steps taken to complete a tasl that yields a result and finishes in a finite amount of time.
+**Algorithms** is a sequence of steps taken to complete a task that yields a result and finishes in a finite amount of time.

-## Time Complexity Basics
+### Time Complexity Basics
-***Time complexity*** is a metric used to describe the efficiency of an algorithm.
+**Time complexity** is a metric used to describe the efficiency of an algorithm.
 It is express as a function that estimates the time it takes to execute a program.
 This is determined by calculating how quickly the time to run the program grows relative to the amount of input we feed into the program.
 The calculation is not measured in time, but instead as a function of the variable `n`, where `n` is the input size, and `f(n)` is the rate the algorithm grows as the input size grows.

-***Runtime*** can refer to the physical time duration of an algorithm, but is often used synonymously with time complexity.
+**Runtime** can refer to the physical time duration of an algorithm, but is often used synonymously with time complexity.

-***Big O Notation*** Simplified analysis of an algorithm's efficiency
+**Big O Notation** is a simplified analysis of an algorithm's efficiency
 1. Big O gives us the complexity in terms of the input size, N
 2. Machine-independent
 3. examine basic computer steps